nsmela/PatientTracking/notes.md

 # Chat with Nick

+# Philosphy
+Checks are ad-hoc, meaning they can be added and removed at will.
+Templates are merely pre-designed Checks that could be rebuilt one-by-one if wanted.

 ## Tasks/Tests/Checks
 - rename a Test to **Check** because they're checking off things as they progress
 ### Attributes